kbase/file_cache_server/README.md

   * `Authorization` must be your service token
 * Body: multipart file upload data using the `'file'` field

+We use `multipart/form-data` so you can pass a filename in the request.

 Sample request:

 ```sh